Paste a url where

 Not suggesting this should be your typical mission. …more a challenge to get an idea of how far we might be able to go!

 Thanks for downloading!
-Go try it out… and if you like the design, up-votes make me happy. ;-D
+Go try it out… and if you like the design, your up-votes do make me happy and are a great way to encourage posting another design. ;-D

 Do you really want to downvote this?